moleculerjs/site/source/docs/0.14/errors.md

     name: "service",
     actions: {
         getError() {
-            // Error will be transformed to the plain error object for a remote node throw new TimestampedError("Error", 456, {}, new Date());
+            // Error will be transformed to the plain error object for a remote node and restored there throw new TimestampedError("Error", 456, {}, new Date());
         }
     }